kpolsen/feeling-responsive/research/astro.md

 See the [Contact](http://kpolsen.github.io/Contact/) tab for my contact info in case you have any questions for me.

-My main research project at ASU is SÍGAME - a module designed to model nebular line emission in the far-infrared from galaxies and make predictions for future observations.
+My main research project at ASU has been SÍGAME - a module designed to model nebular line emission in the far-infrared from galaxies and make predictions for future observations.
+Here's an example of a flux map in [CII] fine structure line at 158 micron of a model galaxy:

+![Simulated[CII] emission from a model galaxy](sigame1.png)

 I started developing SÍGAME during my PhD at the Dark Cosmology Centre, a Center of Excellence in Denmark.
 Over the years, it grew into a mature software tool, rewritten in python and applicable to many cases of galaxy studies.